cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ### Scope

 This ADR only defines a process for the generation of address bytes.
 For end-user interactions with addresses (through the API, or CLI, etc.), we still use bech32 to format these addresses as strings.
 This ADR doesn't change that.
-Using bech32 for string encoding gives us support for checsum error codes and handling of user typos.
+Using bech32 for string encoding gives us support for checksum error codes and handling of user typos.

 ## Decision